abuxton/abuxton/README.md

   * [npx skills install abuxton/skills](https://github.com/abuxton/Skills/tree/main/skills/do-nothing-scripting)
 * I am always a fan of meaningful Taoism in the modern era and tenets of advice that stand the test of our time.
   * <https://github.com/DavidBrightSparc/Tenets-of-IT>
+* I have one corporate bugbear, especially it seems as it's become pervasive language in the US tech market when talking about staff and people.
+  * <https://www.jrothman.com/mpd/management/2014/08/people-are-not-resources/> Why yes, this is a long-held belief.
+  * <https://medium.com/notbinary/people-are-not-resources-13ac7a380f95> Just in case you thought it wasn't still a problem.

 > NOTE: My "Ghost engineer" title is a flagrant dig at the content of this [Tweet, on Twitter ( never X )](https://x.com/yegordb/status/1859290734257635439), the discussion on [Reddit](https://www.reddit.com/r/theprimeagen/comments/1gzky88/95_of_software_engineers_do_virtually_nothing).
 > All good engineers are Ghost Engineers, no matter the industry; all engineers in a DevOps organisation should be Ghost Engineers at some point in their day.
 Ghost Engineering is the component that stats can't show, and A.I. will never be able to replace.